Julija Pranaitytė: Publisher and editor

+Traveler

 Pranaitytė visited Lithuania three times.
 In 1911, she visited the grave of Vaičaitis and persuaded his brother Jonas to name his newborn son Pranas in Vaičaitis' honor and memory.
 From there, she traveled to Tashkent where her brother Justinas Pranaitis worked as a missionary.
 She also visited Samarkand, Bukhara, Merv, Krasnovodsk, Baku, Tbilisi, traveled via the Georgian Military Road to Vladikavkaz.
 She published a 370-page book on the journey in 1914.
+It was the first travel memoir by a Lithuanian woman.

 She visited Lithuania again in 1923.
 A surviving photograph shows her and professor Eduards Volters, who supported Vaičaitis during his university studies, standing by the grave of Vaičaitis.
 She toured Lithuania, including the seaside, and again published her two-volume travel memoirs in 1928.
-Pranaitytė visited Spain and published a travel book in 1932.

 She returned to Lithuania again in 1932 to an official reception to honor Milukas' 40-year and her 30-year work for the Lithuanian press.
 The reception featured speeches by Adomas Dambrauskas-Jakštas, Juozas Tumas-Vaižgantas, Kazys Bizauskas, Jonas Vileišis, and others.
 She wrote and published Milukas' biography in 1931.
+Before visiting Lithuania, Pranaitytė traveled to Spain and published a travel book in 1932.

+Later life and death

 Pranaitytė continued to edit Žvaigždė and publish books, but it was not a profitable activity and she suffered severe financial hardship.
-In 1938, the Lithuanian government allotted her a special 250 litas monthly pension.
+In 1938, the Lithuanian government allotted her a special monthly pension of 250 litas.
 However, it stopped after the occupation of Lithuania by the Soviet Union in June 1940.
 After Milukas' death in 1943, she inherited his archive, but it was lost after her death on 29 January 1944.
-She was buried in an unmarked grave in one of the cemeteries of Philadelphia.
+Due to financial difficulties, she was buried in an unmarked grave in one of the cemeteries of Philadelphia.